petersem/posterr/README.md

  - Use a reverse proxy, or port-forward, to let your friends see what is playing, available, and coming soon

 ## Installation
-Installation options are as follows:
+Installation details are as follows:

 ### Docker Compose
 Create the following directories in your docker folder: